-This Plan will pay Part A services a primary.
-The Participant must enroll in Medicare Part B and PEBP will be the secondary payer for Medicare Part B services.
-This Plan will always be secondary to Medicare Part B, whether or not a Participant has enrolled.
+This Plan will pay as primary for services that would have been covered by Part A when a Participant is not eligible for Premium Free Medicare Part A. However, a Participant must enroll in Medicare Part B and PEBP will be the secondary payer for Medicare Part B services.
+This Plan will always be secondary to Medicare Part B, whether a Participant has enrolled.
+This Plan will assume that Medicare has paid 80% of Medicare Part B eligible expenses.
+This Plan will only consider the remaining 20% of Medicare Part B expenses.